mwong009/pycmtensor/docs/getting_started/index.md

 Main features:

-- Interpretable and customizable utility specification syntax
-- Perform statistical tests and  generate var-covar matrices for taste parameters.
+Interpretable and customizable utility specification syntaxes Perform statistical tests, analyze covariances for taste parameters.
-- Fast execution of model estimation including of simulation based methods, e.g. Mixed Logit models
+Fast execution of model estimation including of simulation based methods, e.g. Mixed Logit models, using Tensor based libraries
-- Model estimation with 1st order (Stochastic Gradient Descent) or 2nd order methods (BFGS)
-- Specifying neural nets with weight and bias parameters inside a utility function [TODO]
+Model estimation with 1st order (e.g. Adam, Stochastic Gradient Descent) or 1.5th order methods (e.g. Stochastic BFGS) Specifying neural nets with weight and bias parameters inside a utility function (TasteNet) While other choice modelling estimation software in Python are available, e.g. Biogeme, xlogit, PyLogit, etc., PyCMTensor strives to fully implement deep learning based methods written in a simplified syntax for utility equation specification.
+Different software programs may occasionally vary in their behaviour and estimation results

 While other choice modelling estimation software in Python are available, e.g. Biogeme, xlogit, PyLogit, etc., PyCMTensor strives to fully implement deep learning based methods written in the same syntax format as Biogeme.
 Different software programs may occasionally vary in their behaviour and estimation results.
-The following are some of the key differences between PyCMTensor and other choice modelling estimation packages:

 ## Roadmap